DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/7_blazor.md

 The client code can properly respond to this, e.g. triggering a login redirect.

-When you logon now and call the API, you can put a breakpoint server-side and inspect that the API controller has access to the claims of the authentication use via the *.User* property.
+When you logon now and call the API, you can put a breakpoint server-side and inspect that the API controller has access to the claims of the authenticated user via the *.User* property.